Aliases for GLUD1 Gene

 GeneCards Summary for GLUD1 Gene

 GLUD1 (Glutamate Dehydrogenase 1) is a Protein Coding gene.
-Diseases associated with GLUD1 include hyperinsulinism-hyperammonemia syndrome and glud1-related hyperinsulinism.
-Among its related pathways are Metabolism and Arginine and proline metabolism.
-GO annotations related to this gene include identical protein binding and ADP binding.
+Diseases associated with GLUD1 include Hyperinsulinemic Hypoglycemia, Familial, 6 and Hyperinsulinism.
+Among its related pathways are Proximal tubule bicarbonate reclamation and Carbon metabolism.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and oxidoreductase activity.
 An important paralog of this gene is GLUD2.

-Mitochondrial glutamate dehydrogenase that converts L-glutamate into alpha-ketoglutarate.
-Plays a key role in glutamine anaplerosis by producing alpha-ketoglutarate, an important intermediate in the tricarboxylic acid cycle.
+Mitochondrial glutamate dehydrogenase that catalyzes the conversion of L-glutamate into alpha-ketoglutarate.
+Plays a key role in glutamine anaplerosis by producing alpha-ketoglutarate, an important intermediate in the tricarboxylic acid cycle (PubMed:11032875, PubMed:16959573, PubMed:11254391, PubMed:16023112).
+Plays a role in insulin homeostasis (PubMed:9571255, PubMed:11297618).
 May be involved in learning and memory reactions by increasing the turnover of the excitatory neurotransmitter glutamate (By similarity).